 First to Third Forms – compulsory for all pupils

 First Form historians spend much of their first year at Kimbolton exploring the complex and tangled social and political histories of Medieval and Tudor Britain.
 They assess and evaluate the impact of regime change under the Normans, comprehend the role of religion in everyday life and explore the challenges brought about by social movements and religious dispute.
 Additionally, students are encouraged to appreciate broader, global History via a study of the Islamic Golden Age and interactions with Western Christendom during the Middle Ages.
-These are complemented with local and personal enquiries, where students gain a full appreciation for the history of the local area.
+These are complemented with local studies of Kimbolton through which students gain a full appreciation for the history of the area.

-During the Second Form, students grapple with the concepts of revolution, empire and social development in Early Modern Britain.
-Enquiries into the impact of the trans-Atlantic slave trade; on Africa, do all revolutions end badly?
-And who ‘won’ from the Industrial Revolution?, provides students with an appreciation for Britain’s role within global history, as well as understanding where the modern state in which we live has originated.
+During the Second Form, students grapple with the concepts of revolution, empire and social development in the Early Modern period.
+Enquiries include where the Age of Imperialism was wholly destructive; do all revolutions end badly?; and who ‘won’ out of from the Industrial Revolution.
+Students will hone an appreciation for Britain’s role within global history, as well as understanding where the modern state in which we live has originated.

 Fourth and Fifth Forms – GCSE optional subject